California Psalms

 1

 “Sonnet 9,” the Psalms’ programmatic overture, was written with the original title “Sonnet for the Key-keeper,” in sequence with the cycle’s coda, “Twine-Knot Message.”
 Both psalms appeared in June 1999 during a brief trip north beyond California along America’s West Coast.
-When first in America, visiting to exhibit and lecture ten years before Psalms, the author initially encountered the Pacific Ocean during a stay in San Diego, in California’s far south.
-Reaching the country’s far northwest helped round out the range of impressions begun in the south.
+When first in America, visiting to exhibit and lecture ten years before writing her Psalms, the author initially encountered the Pacific Ocean during a stay in San Diego, in California’s far south.
+Reaching the country’s far northwest helped round out her range of coastal impressions.
 On the whole, the first psalm’s images occur within a broader survey of the “infant continent,” along with the microcosm of Big Sur.

-hero born strapping, cabin – The character, setting and scene of awakening from slothful dormancy on the stove are archetypal for Russian folk and fairy tales.
+hero born brawny, cabin The character, setting and scene of awakening from slothful dormancy on the stove are archetypal for Russian folk and fairy tales.
 Comparable imagery may be found in American folklore.

-Fujiyama – The author conceives the image as interpreted by the Japanese artist Hokusai, the creator of the series Views of Mount Fuji.
+Fujiyama The author conceives the image as interpreted by the Japanese artist Hokusai, the creator of series of views of Mount Fuji.
 The presence of the sacred mountain — whether as the compositional center or an almost accidental detail — gives each of the varied scenes an added dimension of meaning, situating them in a larger scale.

 “Secret of the Vertical” was the author’s first psalm chronologically, a kind of test.
 It appeared while the cycle’s character remained uncertain, although the verse’s form and scale clearly differed from the author’s previous writing.